 Upping your workout to include weights doesn’t mean you have to forgo aerobic activity, though.
 Just be aware that aerobics burns more calories, and be sure to compensate with your diet.

 The only way to know you’re gaining weight is to weigh yourself.
-A weekly weigh-in can track your progress and help you modify your current eating routine, as needed.
+A weekly weigh-in can track your progress and help you modify your current eating routine as needed.

 If you have diabetes, gaining weight can be challenging.
 You’ll have to increase your caloric consumption by at least 500 calories per day, if not more.

-Talk to your doctor or dietician about how you can best achieve this.
+Talk with your doctor or dietician about how you can best achieve this.
 They can help you set weight goals, create a meal plan, and modify your exercise routine to set you up for success.